-For further information and any questions you may have on the proposed scheme, take a look at the frequently asked questions below.
+For further information and any questions you may have on the proposed scheme, take a look at the full list of frequently asked questions below.

 What is the aim of the secondary pension scheme?